jkenlooper/puzzle-massive/_infra/README.md

 should target the `develop` git branch.

 [Vagrant Share](https://www.vagrantup.com/docs/share) can be used to expose the local instance remotely if using Vagrant on the local machine.
+I have no experience with this and it is untested.

 ### Development Environment